 Duncan II was the son of Malcolm III, and his first wife Ingibiorg and lived from c.1072-1094.
 He was King of Scotland, only briefly, from c.
-May 1094-November 1094.
+May 1094 to November 1094.

-Hostage in England
+Duncan II: Hostage in England

 Much of his early childhood was spent in England as a hostage of William I. Following the death of Duncan’s father in 1093 he received the English king’s (William II) consent to seek the Scottish throne.

 Some scholars argue it was during the early months of 1094, others including historian A. A. Duncan writing in the Oxford Dictionary of National Biography said he, “became king before the end of 1093.”

 Duncan II:Brief and stormy reign

 His reign was described as brief and stormy, with the English army that had supported him, driven out of Scotland.